aig-hagen/aig_graph_component/README.md

 #### Miscellaneous
-If we want to embed the component and only display the graph without allowing users to add or remove nodes or links, or edit labels via the GUI *(dragging is still allowed and editing options via CLI remain available)*, we can use the following:
+If we want to embed the component and only display the graph without allowing users to add or remove nodes or links, or edit labels via the GUI *(dragging is still allowed and editing options via API remain available)*, we can use the following:

 ```javascript